 Implicit Attitudinal Training.
 Indirect attitudinal training is more subtle and is often the undertone of a course with a completely different learning goal.
 For example, a course teaching how to use a new software system might highlight the advantages of the new application.
 Although the course goal is software training, influencing users to have positive feelings about the new system is a secondary one.

-You can change attitudes with facts, numbers and statistics and you can also use a visceral approach to reach people on an affective level.
-Here are a variety of instructional strategies you can try for attitudinal training.
+You can change attitudes with facts, numbers and statistics.
+You can also use a visceral approach to reach people on an affective level.
+Here are seven instructional strategies you can try for attitudinal training.

-Use the Subtle Approach.
 Some forms of attitudinal training are purposefully indirect.
 They may not be a critical goal of a course, but are still important.
 In these situations, integrate the attitudinal training with other content.
-You can do this by pointing out or portraying the benefits of change in a subdued way.
+You can do this by pointing out or portraying the benefits of change in a subtle way.
 For example, the person who stopped smoking looks energetic or the tone of voice describing an organizational change is upbeat, but not overly enthusiastic.

 Changing attitudes can take time and may require multiple points of contact, reminders and the occasional motivational push.
 But it also lends itself to many creative approaches.